FAB Parish - Holy Trinity & St Oswald with St Saviour

 Baptism is free.
 There's no charge for the service itself.
 Some families choose to make a donation to the church, but there's absolutely no pressure to do so.

-What happens on the day?
+What happens during the service?

 How do we choose godparents?